armenjuhl/algorithms/README.md

 # sumOf2DHourGlassArrays

 This project is my solution to a challenge which was to write a program that takes an input of a 6X6 2 dimensional array and give the set containing the highest sum of all digits that could be added together in an hourglass shape.
-An example of this array is below:
+An example of this array is below:<br/>
 101010<br/>
 101010<br/>
 101010<br/>